Choosing Not to Sell Your Feminine Soul on Social Media to Grow a Business

 Building a business in this way has been glorified to women, which has led many to think that they should be using social media like this if they’re to have success.

-I’ve already written about the impact that social media can have on a women’s feminine essence.
+I’ve already written about the impact that feeling constantly tethered to social media can have on a women’s feminine essence.
 And this impact can become even more prominent when a woman thinks she has to use social media in a certain way for business success.

 ~